cobalthq/cobalt-product-public-docs/content/en/SeverityLevels/_index.md

 | Medium        | 5-15  | Includes vulnerabilities that are: <br>  * Medium risk, medium impact. <br>  * Low risk, high impact. <br>  * High risk, low impact. <br>                          |
 | Low           | 2-4   | Specifies minimal impact vulnerabilities.
 Such vulnerabilities do not appear, except in an unusual combination of circumstances.                                                                       |
 | Informational | 1     | Notes vulnerabilities of minimal risk to your business.
 Examples: Captchas, TODO.                                                                                                     |

-{{% alert title="Note" color="note" %}}
-We've set up our severity levels to more closely match standards such as the [Common Vulnerability Scoring System](https://www.first.org/cvss/specification-document#Qualitative-Severity-Rating-Scale).
-This varies from standard practice with software logging systems.
-{{% /alert %}}